Quinnlizzy/Warhammer-Dice-Roller/README.md

 i should probabaly just start out the font first
 -
-i'm not sure how worth it that would be but it would be pretty cool to have
+i'm not sure how worth it that would be but it would be pretty cool to have - ok, going to have to do that now aren't i